thebarbican19/BatteryBoi/README.md

 <br><br><br>

 ## Spare some change?
-In a world where almost every app has a reoccurring fee, **BatteryBoi is and will remain open-source and free for everybody!** But if you want to support future development and see some of the roadmap items implemented, then consider donating via this [🔐 Secure Stripe Link](https://donate.stripe.com/5kAg2R7LJ2rkepq14b).
+In a world where almost every app has a reoccurring fee, **BatteryBoi is and will remain open-source and free for everybody!** But if you want to support future development and see some of the roadmap items implemented, then consider donating via our website [batteryboi.ovatar.io](https://batteryboi.ovatar.io/).
 Any amount is appreciated.
 <br><br>
 **Can't afford to pay?** Don't you stress about it!
-You can support the project simply by sharing it with who ever has a Mac.
+You can support the project simply by sharing it with whoever has a Mac.
 <br><br>

 #### Thank you for your consideration.